Handlebar - Nitto Bullmoose, dull bright FILLET BRAZED - 150mm reach, 190mm quill (B901R)

 This is the handlebar that graced the early production mountain bikes and defined the breed.
 It first appeared on the Ritcheys, but by 1982-4 or so, it was on all the Japanese models.
 It was always an expensive bar to make, and that combined with the onset of the weight-obsessed mtn bike in 1985 killed it.

 The Bullmoose bar is still unequaled for rough terrain.
-You're a big guy on a big bike riding fast over rough ground, and the wide bar lets you manhandle the bike like a monkey manipulating a peanut.
+You're on a big bike riding fast over rough ground, and the wide bar lets you control the bike like a monkey manipulating a peanut.
 You wrestle it here, pound it there, lift it over that last-second cow-pie, whatever.
 The 66cm wide bar gives you the leverage you need, and if you don't need it, cut off an inch or so.
 But try wide first.

 More normal bars are easier to make, offer more adjustability, weigh lessbut represent a caving in to practicality and manufacturer's wishes at the expense of this bold, unique handlebar style.
 In some tiny way, in the right circumstances, under the wrong influences, some slightly irrational person in the passion of the moment could say that being a bicycle rider in the 21st century without having ridden Bullmoose handlebars is like being a photographer who's never shot film or rewound a roll of it.
-True, film and rewind levers have been around and more popular than the Bullmoose bar, but this is the bar that really made the mountain bike, back when the mountain bike was tough and manly, rough and tumble, all business and unsissified.
+True, film and rewind levers have been around and more popular than the Bullmoose bar, but this is the bar that really made the mountain bike, back when the mountain bike was tough, rough and tumble, and all business.

 There were Bullmoose variants, and the one we offer is yet another.
 It retains the signature triangle and the expansive width of the originals, but with two subtle differences that make it the best one yet (so we think).